1998Begins offering traditional commercial finance products.

 As UPS rapidly expanded its logistics services, UPS Capital halted new ABL and leasing originations to refocus its efforts on developing unique lending solutions in the U.S. for importers.
 UPS Capital Cargo Finance®, which offers short-term loans for in-transit inventory and global asset-based lending, a secured revolving credit facility which finances internationally warehoused goods as well as in-transit inventory, was introduced, while UPS Capital discontinued new SBA, USDA and Export Credit Agency loan originations.

 UPS Capital further expanded its financial services offerings in 2004 to include UPS Capital® Merchant Services, ideal for businesses seeking fast, secure and reliable payment processing solutions.
 Read more

 The following year, UPS Capital added cargo insurance, collections services and other trade credit protection services to mitigate the risks of global trade and offer competitive terms.

-RecentServes over 21 countries and growing.
+RecentServes over 21 countries or territories and growing.